cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 #### Permissioning

-- Channels should be permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenize channel ownership).
+- Channels should be permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenize channel ownership by tokenising ownership of the port).
   Only the module associated with a channel end should be able to send or receive on it.

 ## Technical Specification